fhiso/sources-and-citations/rdfa-bindings.md

 make greater use of the RDF features that underlie RDFa.
 Support for everything in this section is therefore *optional*.

-Applications supporting more RDFa features than this standard requires *may* determine the *current element value*, its *datatype* and, where applicable, its *language tag* from the object of an RDF triple that was identified as representing a *citation element* per §3.2 of this standard.
+Applications supporting more RDFa features than required by this standard *may* determine the *current element value*, its *datatype* and, where applicable, its *language tag* from the object of a *citation element triple* that was identified per §3.3 of this standard.

 If the object of the RDF triple is a literal, then the *current element value* *shall* be the lexical form of the literal, as defined in §3.3 of